 When childbirth moved from the home to the hospital, we lost more than just the natural home-birth experience so many are trying to reclaim.
 As a society, we collectively stopped learning what the process of labor and delivery look like, now that it’s no longer happening in the room or hut next door.
 Our culture doesn’t always appreciate beautiful, transformational work that brings babies into the world.
 But maybe — just maybe! — getting an inside look through birth photography could change that.

-Regardless of what was going on in the outside world, these photos capture intimate, miraculous moments that show human life does go on.
+These photos capture intimate, miraculous moments that show human life does go on, despite the hardships we’ve all faced in the past couple of years.
 We are still in awe of the way families to trust a photographer to document this profound moment in their lives.

 “Birth photography is such an important piece of the puzzle when it comes to mothers processing their birth stories,” Lauren Jolly, a birth photographer in Winston-Salem, NC, tells SheKnows.
 “I think my favorite part of my job is delivering a gallery of images to a mom so they can see their strength, support, and love — it’s magical to be able to see that in photo form.
 I also love being able to share birth, in all its forms, with the world.”
 Why?
 Because “normalizing birth for women in our society is so important,” Jolly adds.

 Please note: The following images show childbirth in all of its beautiful, messy glory.
 If you are uncomfortable seeing all parts of the female anatomy, do not click through.

 A version of this story was originally published in June 2019.